-110 General Chemistry (4)
+CHM 110 General Chemistry (4)

 A detailed, problem-oriented study of the fundamental principles that govern chemical processes and reactions.
 Topics include (but are not limited to): Stoichiometry, redox reactions, thermodynamics, atomic structure and chemical bonding, properties of gases, reactions in aqueous solution and intermolecular attractions.
 Lecture 4 hours per week.
-Prerequisites: Math competency.
+Prerequisites: Concurrent enrollment in MTH 114 or permission of the instructor.

-111 General Chemistry I Laboratory (1)
+CHM 111 General Chemistry I Laboratory (1)

 A series of experiments designed to demonstrate some of the theoretical principles discussed in CHM 110, through the employment of a variety of laboratory techniques.
 Lab 3 hours per week.
-Prerequisite: Taken concurrently with CHM 110.
+Prerequisite: Taken concurrently with CHM 110

-112 General Chemistry II (4)
+CHM 112 General Chemistry II (4)

 A continuation of the problem-oriented study of chemical principles, theory and phenomena begun in CHM 110.
 Topics include (but are not limited to): electrochemistry, kinetics and equilibrium, spontaneity and entropy, orbital hybridization and molecular structure, solution chemistry, acids, bases and buffers.
 Lecture 4 hours per week.
-Prerequisites: Successful completion of CHM 110/111.
+Prerequisites: Successful completion of CHM 110/111

-113 General Chemistry II Laboratory (1)
+CHM 113 General Chemistry II Laboratory (1)

 A series of experiments designed to complement the material covered in CHM 112, through the use of a variety of laboratory techniques.
 Lab 3 hours per week.
-Prerequisite: Taken concurrently with CHM 112.
+Prerequisite: Taken concurrently with CHM 112

-220 Analytical Chemistry and Laboratory (3)
+CHM 220 Analytical Chemistry (4)

 The theory of modern methods of quantitative analysis.
-Lecture two hours per week.
-Prerequisite: CHM 112, 113, concurrent enrollment in CHM 221, or permission of the instructor.
+Lecture four hours per week.
+Prerequisites: CHM 232/233

-221 Analytical Chemistry Laboratory (1)
+CHM 221 Analytical Chemistry Laboratory (1)

 Application of the theory of quantitative analysis.
 Lab will include volumetric, gravimetric, and instrumental methods.
-Lab: two 3-hour sessions per week.
-Prerequisite: CHM 112/113, concurrent enrollment in CHM 220 or permission of the instructor.
+Lab: 3-hour session per week.
+Prerequisites: CHM 232/233.

-230 Organic Chemistry I (4)
+CHM 230 Organic Chemistry I (4)